eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

         }
     }

-We did originally investigate the `${...}` syntax, but it turns out that this requires a stateful lexer and is more fragile when editing code in an IDE.
+We did originally investigate the `${...}` syntax, but it turns out that syntax would require a stateful lexer and, since `}` is a legal token in the language, is more fragile when editing code in an IDE.
 Anyway, some of us just don't love seeing dollar signs all over the place.
+It reminds us of languages we don't like.

+Ceylon has so many other more powerful ways to reduce verbosity, that this issue is simply small beer.

 ### Semicolons `;` at the end of line?

 > Optional semicolons are in fashion!
-All the kids at school are
+All the kids at school
-> doing it!
+> are doing it!

-Which of the following do you prefer:
+Well, which of the following do you prefer to look at:

 <!-- try: -->
     shared variable